dataforgoodfr/quotaclimat/README.md

 poetry run alembic upgrade head
 ```

-Inside our Dockerfile_api_import, we call this line
+Inside our Dockerfile, we call this line
 ```
 # to migrate SQL tables schema if needed
 RUN alembic upgrade head